What is S20Guide@GadgetGuideOnline?

 Without tapping OK not only save you one tap but also save the time for you to switch from tapping to mentally confirm the PIN.

-If you use a similar PIN on different devices, you can just use a PIN with different length.
+If you use a similar PIN on different devices, you can just use a PIN with a different length.

 This Galaxy S20 accessories guide explains the Galaxy S20 LED back cover unique features including mood lighting.
 LED icons, the camera LED icon, and camera timer countdown, and how to use and customize these features.
 Galaxy Friends features for Galaxy S20 LED cover are explained.
 A concise review of Galaxy S20 LED back cover is also included in this guide to help you decide whether you should get this cover or not.